 This special episode is dedicated to two of the most popular stories that have been shown on the Sword And Scale blog.

-The first story that this episode discusses is that of the Harvey’s Wagon Wheel Casino, a popular casino and tourist destination which became the site of a bombing.
+The first story that this episode discusses is that of Harvey’s Wagon Wheel Casino, a popular casino and tourist destination which became the site of a bombing.

 The bomb used to damage the casino is considered one of the most complex bombs ever created, and this episode seeks to explain how such a bomb was built and why it was used at such a location.